saraoros/saraoros/README.md

 - 👋 Hi, I’m Sara!
-- 👀 I’m interested in anything Target & Taylor Swift.
-- 🌱 I’m currently learning more about proper ways to add tests to your code, specifically through Cypress & Jest.
-- 💞️ I'm currently an engineer, and a TA/grader.
+- 🧑🏻‍💻 I'm currently an engineer by day and a boot camp grader by night.

 <!---